Maestro-111/capstone/README.md

 2. Install the requirements from requirements.txt
 3. activate venv
 4. From terminal run flask app with flask run command.
-5. Upload any photo from image data folder to the website.
+5. Upload any photo from sample data folder to the website.
+6. wait and download the resulting Excel file

 ## Methodology